THE FEAST OR FAMINE DIET: FAMINE TRAINING ROUTINE

 Leg Curl– 3 x 25.
 90 second rest.

 Calf Raise– 5 x 5.
 90 second rest.

 Off / Cardio

 Flat Bench Press– 5 x AMRAP (90%1RM).
 2-minute rests between sets

 Strict Military Press– 6 x AMRAP (60%1RM).
 2-minute rest.

 20 Minutes of Dips.
 Whatever your max number of consecutive reps, chop it in half, then do sets of that number with 15-60 second rests between them for 20 minutes.
-Prepare to be insanely sore.
+Although, prepare to be insanely sore.